chiefbiiko/tape-puppet/readme.md

 ### Debugging

 You can have a visible Chromium window pop up by setting option `headless` to `false`.
-Running such a Chromium *head* allows further debugging.
-You can automatically open Chromium DevTools by setting `devtools` to `true`.
+Running such a Chromium head allows further debugging.
+You can automatically open Chromium DevTools by setting option `devtools` to `true`.
 Moreover, an open DevTools tab enables `debugger` statements in your tape tests, meaning you can literally do sth similar to this:

 1. Throw `debugger` statements into your `tape` test cases: